Neuromuscular Disorders: Treatment and Management in Enfield

 There are many types of neuromuscular disorders, most of which require some level of support or homecare.
 Neuromuscular conditions are complex because they can affect both motor skills and cognition.

-The types of neuromuscular disorders that our CareGivers in East Lancashire and Ribble Valley can support include:
+The types of neuromuscular disorders that our CareGivers in Enfield can support with including

 - Multiple Sclerosis (MS)